emedware/omni18n/README.md

 ### Arguments

-> :information_source: while interpolating, the argument nr 0 is the key, the first argument is the argument nr 1.
+> :information_source: While interpolating, the argument nr 0 is the key, the first argument is the argument nr 1.
+This is meant to be used by translators - literacy peeps - so of course the first argument has the number "1".

 `"This is a {=1}"` will have to be called with an argument, `"This is a {=1|distraction}"` may be called with an argument.